basisproject/paper/src/03-regions.md

 Regions don't just own things.
 They also have a set of member-decided parameters such as:

-- Hourly cap on voting rights (after working a certain amount of hours, no additional voting rights are granted)
+- Per-week hourly ceiling on voting rights (after working a certain amount of hours, no additional voting rights are granted)
 - Worker minimum average weekly hours to be given at-cost use of assets
 - Worker credit multiplier cap
 - Distribution plans for regional profits